oconnort/SassWatch/README.md

 A [Sublime Text 2](http://www.sublimetext.com/) plugin for watching Sass files.

-Note: This only works for Windows machines at the moment.
+*Note: This only works for Windows machines at the moment.
 Mac & Linux coming soon.

-## Manual installation
+## Manual Installation

-Go to the "Packages" directory (`Preferences` / `Browse Packages…`).
-Then clone this repository:
+Go to the "Packages" directory (`Preferences` / `Browse Packages…`), launch a terminal & then clone this repository:

     git clone git://github.com/oconnort/SassWatch